jennyzhang0215/KG-aware-Recsys/README.md

   ```
   - (Optinal) You can use the `kge_utils/split_valid.py` script to split a train and valid set
   as well as an empty test set, which guarantees that all the entities and relations are seen in the training set.
+  For more details, please read the `split_valid.py` file.

 ### 2. Run a KGE model in DGL-KE
   - Copy the prepared dataset to the DGL-KE `data` folder.